Breaking the Barrier $2^k$ for Subset Feedback Vertex Set in Chordal Graphs: Algorithms for SFVS in Split Graphs

 Let $\mathcal{I} = (G = (V, E), T, M, k)$ be an instance of \textsc{SFVS-S}.
 Notice that $\alpha$ is a constant.
 We select a sufficiently large constant $C$ such that the branching factor of the branching vector $(1, C, C)$ does not exceed $\alpha$.
 Our algorithm for \textsc{SFVS-S} is constructed below.

 First, we find the split partition $(I, K)$ of $G$ in polynomial time.
 If $|K| \leq 2C$, we solve the instance directly in polynomial time by brute-force enumerating subsets of $K$ in the solution.
 Otherwise, we assume that the size of $K$ is at least $2C + 1$.
-Next, we consider two cases.